Dance: Competitions

 A dance competition is an organized event in which contestants perform dances before a judge or judges for awards, and in some cases, monetary prizes.
 There are several major types of dance competitions, distinguished primarily by the style or styles of dances performed.
-Dance competitions are an excellent setting to build connections with industry leading faculty members, adjudicators, choreographers and other dancers from competing studios.
+Dance competitions are an excellent setting to build connections with industry leading faculty members, adjudicators, choreographers, and other dancers from competing studios.

-Competitive Dance
+Competitive dance

-Competitions take place over the course of two to three days where dance studios compete to win awards.
-Competitions happen on both on a regional and national level.
+Competitions take place over the course of two to three days, where dance studios compete to win awards.
+Competitions happen on both a regional and national level.
 Dancers compete in many different styles such as contemporary, lyrical, jazz, tap, hip hop, ballet, and more.
-Dancers perform choreographed routines that are typically around two minutes long and a set of qualified judges will score the routines in order to rank them.
+Dancers perform choreographed routines that are typically around two minutes long, and a set of qualified judges will score the routines in order to rank them.
 Judges scored the routines based on four main categories: choreography, emotional execution, technique, and overall impression.
 Overall impression will typically include costuming, song choice, and other smaller factors.
 The purpose of dance competitions is to provide a safe, educational place for dancers.
 Competing gives dancers the opportunity to perform in front of an audience.
 Oftentimes, competitions will take place in a professional setting or may vary to non-performance spaces, such as a high school theatre.
-As far as competitive categories go, most competitions base their categories according to the dance style, age, experience level and the number of dancers competing in the routine.
+As far as competitive categories go, most competitions base their categories according to the dance style, age, experience level, and the number of dancers competing in the routine.